The 4 Hour Body is a guide to rapid weight loss and physical excellence based on Tim Ferris’ own personal experience.

 Alcohol: Dry Wines, Without Sugar

 If you like wines, the best ones are dry and red (no more than 1.4% of sugar content).

-Contrary to most diet suggestions which recommend several fruits a day, Tim Ferris recommends no fruit for your diets.
-He says research has no consenses on the benefits of eating lots of fruits.
+Tim Ferris recommends no fruits for your diet.
+He says that in the research literature, there is no consensus on the benefits of eating lots of fruits.